PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/anchors.rst

 RevRegBuilder
 ****************************************************

 The ``RevRegBuilder`` class builds revocation registries.
-It is tightly bound as the parent class for ``Issuer``: conceptually, every issuer is a revocation registry builder.
+Its purpose is to serve an ``Issuer`` instance, which aggregates and delegates to it.

 Its initializer method sets up key tails directory locations and starts the revocation registry builder if necessary.
-The design admits two postures for a revocation registry builder: internal or external to its ``Issuer`` instance.
+The design admits two postures for a revocation registry builder: internal or external to its aggregating ``Issuer`` instance.
 Both configurations use ``RevRegBuilder`` methods to initialize and to build revocation registries, and ``RevRegBuilder`` utilities to return locations in the tails tree for issuer implementation.

 Actuators need not call  ``_create_rev_reg()`` method; the issuer uses it internally as required to create new revocation registries and tails files, and to synchronize their associations.